So today I’m going to answer the question that I was asked the other day.

 Here are some FAQ that are commonly associated with the question “why do nurses wear scrubs?”

-1. Do all nurse have to wear scrubs?
+1. Do all nurses have to wear scrubs?

 No, not all nurses wear scrubs.
 Nurses who do not work directly with patient care many times do no wear scrubs but instead wear business attire.
 An example would be a nurse case manager and a clinical nurse manager.